DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 {{< tabs >}}
 {{% tab "GitHub" %}}

-If you are a GitHub SaaS user, install Datadog's [GitHub integration][1] on the [GitHub integration tile][2] to link your telemetry with your source code.
+Install Datadog's [GitHub integration][1] on the [GitHub integration tile][2] to link your telemetry with your source code.
 When specifying permissions on the integration tile, enable Datadog read permissions to **Contents**.

 By setting up the GitHub integration, you can see inline code snippets in **Error Tracking**.
 For more information, see [Inline Source Code](#inline-source-code).